Constance I of Sicily: Background and marriage

-Her betrothal to Henry, King of the Romans, was announced 29 Oct 1184 at the Augsburg episcopal palace, an event that Pope Lucius III initiated rather than objected.
-In 1185 Constance traveled to Milan to celebrate the wedding accompanied by a grand procession of princes and barons.
+Her betrothal to Henry, King of the Romans, was announced 29 Oct 1184 at the Augsburg episcopal palace, an event that Pope Lucius III initiated rather than objected to.
+In 1185, Constance traveled to Milan to celebrate the wedding, accompanied by a grand procession of princes and barons.
 Henry accompanied her to Salerno in August but had to return to Germany for the funeral of his mother.
-On August 28 Constance was greeted in the Province of Rieti by ambassadors from the Emperor.
+On August 28 Constance was greeted in the province of Rieti by ambassadors from the Emperor.
 Henry and Constance were married on 27 January 1186 at Basilica of Sant'Ambrogio, Milan.
-In exchange for the marriage Frederick agreed to relinquish his claim to Southern Italy.
-Before leaving Sicily William II had three main nobles — his cousin Tancred, Count of Lecce, Roger of Andria and vice chancellor Matthew of Ajello swear fealty to her as the probable successor to the throne at the curia of Troia.
+In exchange for the marriage, Emperor Frederick I agreed to relinquish his claim to southern Italy.
+Before leaving Sicily, William II had three important nobles (his cousin Tancred, Count of Lecce, Roger of Andria, and vice chancellor Matthew of Ajello) swear fealty to her as the probable successor to the throne at the curia of Troia.
 Matthew strongly opposed this marriage.
-Abulafia (1988) points out that William did not foresee the union of German and Sicilian crowns as a serious eventuality; his purpose was to consolidate an alliance, with an erstwhile enemy of Norman power in Italy.
-Another aim of William to marry Constance off was to prevent Tancred from claiming the throne.
+Abulafia (1988) points out that William did not foresee the union of German and Sicilian crowns as a serious eventuality; his purpose was to consolidate an alliance with an erstwhile enemy of Norman power in Italy.
+Another aim of William in marrying Constance off was to prevent Tancred from claiming the throne.

-Constance interceded the succession conflict of her maternal-granduncle Count Henry of Namur with her husband and father-in-law: Henry had designated his maternal-nephew Baldwin V, Count of Hainaut as his heir while childless, but he had a daughter Ermesinde in 1186 and thus sought to replace Baldwin with her.
-Under the instruction of Frederick I Baldwin succeeded Namur in 1189 while Henry was still living.
+Constance interceded in the succession conflict of her maternal grand-uncle Count Henry of Namur with her husband and father-in-law: Henry had designated his maternal nephew Baldwin V, Count of Hainaut as his heir while childless, but he had a daughter Ermesinde in 1186 and thus sought to replace Baldwin with her.
+Under the instruction of Frederick I, Baldwin succeeded to Namur in 1189 while Henry was still living.